dwyl/image-classifier/README.md

 As it stands, our project is not using `LiveView`.
 Let's fix this.

-This will launch a super-powered process that establishes a websocket connection between the server and the browser.
+This will launch a super-powered process that establishes a WebSocket connection between the server and the browser.

 In `lib/app_web/router.ex`, change the `scope "/"` to the following.